 SACAS went Global

-SACAS Ireland is an Irish-registered company (registration number 650926) specializes in the certification of companies and first-party and second-party as well as third-party auditing.
+SACAS Ireland is an Irish-registered company (registration number 650926) that specializes in the certification of companies, as well as first-party, second-party, and third-party auditing.

 (Note: If a first or second-party audit is conducted, SACAS Ireland cannot provide certification services.)